 Calhoun Community College students graduating with the Associate of Science (A.S.) degree may transfer with junior status into a variety of majors at Alabama public colleges and universities.
+The number of applied credit hours to be transferred and the level of attainment will be determined by the standards required by the institution to which the student is transferring.
 The courses completed in the A.S. degree must be those approved by the Articulation and General Studies Committee (ASGC) as listed in the STARS Guide.